OceanBioME/OceanBioME.jl/paper/paper.md

 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.
 Biologically active particles can be used to track carbon from a particular source while accounting for interactions with its surroundings.
 Biologically active particles can also be used to model OCDR deployment strategies including seaweed cultivation, alkalinity enhancement, and marine biomass regeneration.
-OceanBioME currently includes an extended version of the sugar kelp model presented in @broch:2012 as an example of the utility and implementation of these features.
+OceanBioME currently includes an extended version of the sugar kelp model presented by @broch:2012 as an example of the utility and implementation of these features.

 We have formulated the models such that they are easy to use alongside data assimilation packages such as ``EnsembleKalmanProcesses.jl`` [@ekp] to calibrate their parameters.
 This provides a powerful tool utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.